Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Entanglement

 \section{Scheme $\EPR$: $\tgate$-gate Computation Using Entanglement}

-In order to achieve universality for quantum circuits, we need to add a non-Clifford group gate, such as the $\tgate$-gate.
-As noted in Section~\ref{sec:intro-summary}, if we apply the same technique as in Section~\ref{sec:scheme-Clifford} (\emph{i.e.} to apply the $\tgate$-gate on the encrypted quantum data) we run into a problem, since:

-That is, conditioned on $a$, the output picks up an undesirable $\pgate$ error, which cannot be corrected by applying Pauli corrections.
-In~\cite{Chi05}, Childs arrives at this same conclusion, and then makes the observation that, in the case where $a=1$, the evaluation algorithm could be made to \emph{correct} this erroneous $\pgate$-gate by executing a correction (which consists of $\zgate\pgate$).
+} In order to achieve universality for quantum circuits, we need to add a non-Clifford group gate, such as the $\tgate$-gate.
+As noted in Sec.~\ref{sec:intro-summary}, if we apply the same technique as in Sec.~\ref{sec:scheme-Clifford} (\emph{i.e.} to apply the $\tgate$-gate on the encrypted quantum data) we run into a problem, \iftoggle{crypto} { since $\tgate \xgate^a \zgate^b = \xgate^a \zgate^{a \oplus b} \pgate^a \tgate$.} { since: } That is, conditioned on $a$, the output picks up an undesirable $\pgate$ error, which cannot be corrected by applying Pauli corrections.
+In~\cite{Chi05}, Childs arrives at the same conclusion, and makes the observation that, in the case where $a=1$, the evaluation algorithm could be made to \emph{correct} this erroneous $\pgate$-gate\iftoggle{crypto}{}{ by executing a correction (which consists of $\zgate\pgate$)}.
 As long as the evaluation algorithm does not find out if this correction is being executed or not, security holds.
-The solution in~\cite{Chi05} involves quantum interaction; this was recently improved to a single auxiliary qubit, coupled with classical interaction~\cite{QCED}.
-In this section, we base the evaluation of the $\tgate$-gate on a modification of this technique, as presented in Figure~\ref{fig:T-gate-EPR}.
-The modification is that we allow the auxiliary qubit to be prepared in a state dependent on the $\xgate$-encryption key, whereas~\cite{QCED} explicitly avoids this since it requires the auxiliary qubits to be prepared independently of the computation.
-Correctness of Figure~\ref{fig:T-gate-EPR} is proven in Appendix~\ref{appendix:Correctness-T-gate}.
+The solution in~\cite{Chi05} involves quantum interaction; this was recently improved to a single auxiliary qubit, coupled with classical interaction~\cite{QCED,B15}. \iftoggle{crypto}{}{In this section, we base the evaluation of the $\tgate$-gate on a modification of this technique, as presented in Fig.~\ref{fig:T-gate-EPR}.
+The modification is that we allow the auxiliary qubit to be prepared in a state dependent on the $\xgate$-encryption key, whereas~\cite{QCED,B15} explicitly avoids this since it requires the auxiliary qubits to be prepared independently of the computation.
+Correctness of Fig.~\ref{fig:T-gate-EPR} is proven in App.~\ref{appendix:Correctness-T-gate}.

-As a proof technique (for establishing security), \cite{QCED} considers an equivalent, entanglement-based protocol.
+}As a proof technique (for establishing security), \cite{QCED, B15} considers an equivalent, entanglement-based protocol.
 Here, we use the idea of exploiting entanglement in order to \emph{delay} the correction required for the evaluation of the $\tgate$-gate on encrypted data.
-The protocol is illustrated in Figure~\ref{fig:T-gadget-EPR}.
+The protocol is illustrated in Fig.~\ref{fig:T-gadget-EPR}. \iftoggle{crypto}{Correctness of Fig.~\ref{fig:T-gadget-EPR} is proven in the full version \cite{BJ15}.}{}